barischrooneyj/progress/README.md

 installed, on macOS you can install Stack with [Homebrew](https://brew.sh/):
 `brew install haskell-stack`.

-`cd progress-backend` and build the project with `stack build`.
+`cd backend` and build the project with `stack build`.
 To build the project on file changes `stack build --file-watch --fast`, or `ghcid` to just type check and not generate any code.

-You can now run the server with `stack exec progress-backend-exe`.
+After building you can run the server with `stack exec backend-exe`.
 Visit `localhost:8081/region/all` in your browser to see a list of all regions in the database returned as JSON.